Nachtraven/efficient-flights/README.md

 # Quantexa
 Coding challenge for quantexa

-Total coding + Learning time: 22 hours/two full days
+Total coding + Learning time: 22 hours

 ### NOTES: Ran in a JVM with a default of 4gb of memory.
 Certainly lacks efficiency, could be bettered with spark.